franciscoxavier04/pm-BIM/docs/system-admin-guide/authentication/openid-providers/README.md

 The option takes a space-separated list of ACR values.
 This is functionally the same as using the more complicated `claims` option above but with `"essential": false`.
 For all other claims there is no such shorthand.

-After entering Claims information, click on **Finish setup** to complete the provider creation form.
+After entering Claims information, click **Finish setup** to complete the provider creation form.

 ![Bildschirmfoto 2024-11-06 um 18.34.28](./custom-provider-claims.png)